lukaslicon/ART120Final/README.md

 **No mobile-specific technical issues blocking completability of the game**

-- Mobile completable by editing lines in the index.html file.
+- Mobile completable with lines in the index.html file.

 **Player can learn controls from within the game while full screen**